-\Intro to Computer Science/IC3 Exam Prep: 1 credit - This course will guide students to develop the foundational set of skills necessary to not only navigate the digital world but to also comprehend its possibilities.
-They will work with Technology Basics, Digital Citizenship, Information Management, Content Creation, Communication, Collaboration, and Safety and Security.
-Students will learn the skills tested in the IC3 (Internet Core Competency Certification) Global Standard 6 exam.
-There are 3 exams with increasing depth of skill validation.
-When added to one's resume, the IC3 certification validates to potential employers that the applicant has the computer skills needed in today's world, as objectively measured by a global industry standard program.
-Associated Pathway: Computer Science
+Introduction to Computer Science: 1 credit - This course will guide students to develop the foundational set of skills necessary to not only navigate the digital world but to also comprehend its possibilities.
+Students will work with technology basics, digital citizenship, information management, content creation, communication, collaboration, and safety and security.
+Students will learn the skills tested in the IC3 (Internet Core Competency Certification Global Standards 6 Exam.
+Make your resume stand out by sitting for and passing this certification exam if students meet the basic requirements.
+When added to one's resume, the IC3 certification validates to potential employers that the applicant has the computer skills needed in today's world, as objectively measured by a global industry standard.
+Associated Pathways: Computer Science and Programming.

-Intro to Drawing: 0.25 Credits - Drawing is a fundamental art form that is used in many different mediums.
+Introduction to Drawing: 0.25 Credits - Drawing is a fundamental art form that is used in many different mediums.
 This course is an introduction to the foundation of both design and realistic drawing.
 Students will review the elements of drawing, while exploring drawing materials such as charcoal, graphite and ink.
 Students will work from observation and imagination to address topics such as proportion, perspective, light and shadows.
-All materials provided.
+All materials are provided.
 Associated Pathway: Fine Arts.
 Prerequisite: Art 1.

-Intro to JavaScript: 0.5 credits - Did you know that, alongside HTML and CSS, JavaScript is one of the core technologies of the World Wide Web?
+Introduction to JavaScript: 0.5 credits - Did you know that, alongside HTML and CSS, JavaScript is one of the core technologies of the World Wide Web?
 It enables interactive web pages and is an essential part of web applications.
 When you click a button and get a response, it is probably JavaScript that made that happen.
 In this course students can learn the fundamentals of this programming language.
 Join the class to learn some of the basics of timers and animation using JavaScript.
-Associated Pathway: Programming
+Associated Pathways: Computer Science and Programming.
+Prerequisite: Introduction to Computer Science.

-\Intro to JavaScript II: 0.5 credits - This is a continuation of Intro to JavaScript I. This course focuses on animation with JavaScript - Timers, Randomizers, Mouse Events, Keyboard Events, Graphics, and Collision Detection.
+Introduction to JavaScript II: 0.5 credits - This is a continuation of Introduction to JavaScript I. This course focuses on animation with JavaScript - Timers, Randomizers, Mouse Events, Keyboard Events, Graphics, and Collision Detection.
 Students will learn the skills tested in the JavaScript Level I certification exam.
-Associated Pathway: Computer Science & Programming
+Associated Pathways: Computer Science and Programming.
+Prerequisite: Introduction to JavaScript.

-Intro to Python - Automate Everything: 0.25 credits - In this course students will learn to code a robot to move, create a virtual reality video game, or even program NASAs space shuttles?
+Introduction to Python - Automate Everything: 0.25 credits - In this course students will learn to code a robot to move, create a virtual reality video game, or even program NASAs space shuttles?
 The first step to any of this is learning Python.
 This is a coding language that is being used in many newest technologies of today.
 This entry level course will open students up to a world of opportunities and give them the programming foundation needed to take the Raspberry Pi robotics courses.
-Associated Pathways: Engineering & Robotics
+Associated Pathways: Engineering and Robotics.

-Intro to Watercolors: 0.25 credits - This introductory course will explore the artistic expression of watercolors.
+Introduction to Watercolors: 0.25 credits - This introductory course will explore the artistic expression of watercolors.
 Starting with the basics and working your way through experimentation pieces to build your own style with your watercolor portfolio.
 All materials provided.
 Associated Pathway: Fine Arts.
 Prerequisite: Art 1.